 Timing in Conflict Resolution

-With the objective of expediting the conflict resolution, a maximum of 15 days would be allocated to informal resolution, for the Chairperson and the ES to resolve a potential conflict.
+With the objective of expediting the conflict resolution, a maximum of 15 days would be allocated to informal resolution, for the Commission Chairperson and the ES to resolve a potential conflict.
 Formal resolutions will be limited to 60 days if the conflict resolution involves a mediator.

 Prevention and Training